articles

 A person who goes on a rampage because you are an introvert and cannot deal with this personality trait he doesn’t share is, in my view, quite deranged.

-Of course, as an introvert who knows many introverts, I believe this kind of behavior is extremely foolish!
+Of course, as an introvert who knows many introverts, I believe this kind of behavior is extremely dumb!
 In my opinion, an extrovert who doesn’t understand introversion is not very intelligent and lacks insight into human nature, especially since most of us have gone to school or work and encountered many introverts in real life.
 Thus, they should not view this personality trait as either dangerous or uncommon.
 A person with normal self-esteem would not react like this.
-However, this individual is a malignant narcissist who cannot accept there are differences between people and is unable to recognize that others think and behave differently from him.
+However, I have experienced one individual who is a malignant narcissist who cannot accept there are differences between people (as many narcissists do) and is unable to recognize that others think and behave differently from him.
 He believes they should change simply because he tries to coerce them to do so.
 This behavior reflects horrifically low self-esteem; only someone with very low self-esteem would be disturbed by what is a normal and common personality trait, rather than an abnormal one.

 A person who doesn’t even understand that introversion is normal wouldn’t be considered very intelligent in my mind, even though he perceives himself as possessing superior intelligence (above 130).
 In my opinion, it would be below 69 (extremely low intelligence).
 (Wikipedia)